StephenMulingwa/Aviation_Business_Project/README.md

 * What are the major factors contributing to aviation accidents, and how can the company mitigate these risks?
 By understanding the common causes of accidents, the company can make informed choices about aircraft maintenance, pilot training, and operational protocols.

-* How does the frequency of accidents differ across different aircraft types, manufacturers, or operational conditions?
+* How does the frequency of accidents been over the years?
-This question seeks to uncover patterns and trends in the data, allowing the company to select aircraft that are best suited for their intended use while minimizing risk.
+This question seeks to uncover patterns and trends in Aviation industry and find whether it is a safe venture.

 The answers to these key questions will enable the company make data-driven decisions in the new aviation venture, reducing risk and ensuring safe and strategic aircraft purchases.